spacyk/SpaceCar/README.md

 # SpaceCar

 ### Description
-Client script that uses https://docs.spaceknow.com/ API and platform to localize and count number of cars on the map extent defined by geojson polygon.
+Client script that uses https://docs.spaceknow.com/ APIs to localize and count number of cars on the map extent defined by geojson polygon.

 ### Usage
 ```